Let’s Talk About Pulmonary Function Tests

 The most basic and common of all pulmonary function tests, spirometry measures how much air you can inhale and how quickly you can blow it out.

 Your doctor will place a soft clip on your nose, forcing you to breathe through your mouth.
-You place your lips around a mouthpiece that’s connected to a small electronic device called a spirometer.
+You place your lips around a mouthpiece that’s connected to a device called a spirometer.

 You then inhale and exhale deeply through the mouthpiece.
 The spirometer measures the results to help with your doctor’s diagnosis.